KospY/BasSDK/Components/ThunderRoad/RevealDecal.md

 | **Type**
 | Default                     | Applies to Weapons, Items, and non clothing itmes that require Reveal.
 | Body                        | Applies to bodies/creatures.
 Reveal is removed on drinking Health Potions.
 | Outfit                      | Applies to Armor.
-Reveal is removed on drinking Health Potions.
+Reveal is not removed on drinking Health Potions.

 ## Material Setup